Inclusive Playground Project

 Phase 2 will be the completion of the project with the remaining equipment, (please see main picture above).

 This achievement has been a partnership and co-production exercise involving various members of the SEND community in Harrow over several years and demonstrates how we can all make a difference.
 Help us complete the project and finish BUILDING THE DREAM.
-Watch this space for further news!
+Watch this space for further news on how the community uses the space for learning and socialising.

 For information on how you get involved to help us finish building the dream, please contact us at email@example.com.